The National Recording Project for Indigenous Performance in Australia (NRPIPA)

 The 2002 Garma Statement established the rationale and initial scope for the NRPIPA's formation.

-The 2011 ICTM Statement stands as an urgent call for action to support the preservation of Australia's engendered Indigenous music and dance traditions for the benefit of all Australians and cultural diversity worldwide.
+The 2011 International Council for Traditional Music (ICTM) Statement stands as an urgent call for action to support the preservation of Australia's endangered Indigenous music and dance traditions for the benefit of all Australians and cultural diversity worldwide.
 Founded in 1947, the ICTM is a non-governmental organisation in formal consultative relations with UNESCO and has only once made a formal call of this kind for urgent action.

 The Symposium on Indigenous Music and Dance is the NRPIPA's annual meeting, and was inaugurated at the 2002 Garma Festival with generous support from AIATSIS.